The Biggest, Brightest, and Most Deadly

 Where to spot the snakes of Costa Rica

-One sure way of avoiding snake bites but still seeing them up close, is by visiting an animal reserve.
+Visiting an animal reserve is the best way to quietly observe a snake while avoiding a possible nasty situation.
 There are several throughout the country.
 For example, at La Paz Waterfall Gardens, there is the Serpentaria.
 It contains all the snakes you see on this page and more.
 Also, you may want to go to the Jaguar Reserve on the Caribbean side in Cahuita.
 They have a small number of snakes but equally amazing with many more animals to see, including sloths.